AlaaMezian/java8-plus-features/README.md

 # Modular System

 Lets say moduliraty is the best approach when writing an application, the re usability aspect along side and code speration are the most important benifits when it comes to writing clean code and java modules have to do just that.

+Modules have a concept of dependencies, can export a public API and keep implementation details hidden/private.

+One of the main motivations here is to provide modular JVM, which can run on devices with a lot less available memory.

 ```
 module com.baeldung.java9.modules.car {
     requires com.baeldung.java9.modules.engines;